1. Gautama Buddha was born in __________.

 Explanation: During Kanishka’s time, image worship replaced earlier symbolism.

-75. The Gupta period is called the golden age of:
+75. The Gupta period is called the golden age of__________.

 A) Jainism